 SBNM 5780 – Measuring Outcomes and Assessment

-SBNM 5790 – Nonprofit Strategic Management
+SBNM 5790 – Nonprofit Strategic Planning and Management Capstone

 This course examines the assessment of effectiveness against service delivery objectives.
 The course uses the logic model and other theoretical models to better understand the outcomes and assessment process.
 Case studies will highlight evaluation issues for improved organizational performance.
 Prerequisite: Any SBNM course.
 This may not be the first course in the SBNM academic program.